Ashfaqbs/User-API-Log4j2-Logging/README.md

 It's important to configure logging properly in a Spring Boot application to ensure that the right amount of information is logged for the appropriate use case, such as debugging, analysis, or reporting.

+## Levels of logging
+ In logging, levels are used to categorize the severity of log messages.
+The following are the common logging levels used in most logging frameworks:

+TRACE - The most detailed level, used for debugging purposes to provide detailed information about the application's execution.

+DEBUG - Used to provide information about the application's behavior that is helpful in diagnosing issues.

+INFO - Used to provide information about the application's normal operation and to track the progress of certain tasks.

+WARNING - Used to indicate a potential issue that should be investigated.

+ERROR - Used to indicate a significant issue that requires immediate attention.

+FATAL - The least common level, used to indicate a critical issue that will cause the application to fail.

+In general, it's a good practice to start with logging at the INFO level and increase the level as needed when diagnosing issues.
+It's also important to configure the logging level properly to ensure that the right amount of information is logged for the appropriate use case, such as debugging, analysis, or reporting.